SPARC-FAIR-Codeathon/2024-team-2/README.md

 - **easily identify which measurements (e.g. SPARC datasets) already contain the necessary inputs for these new workflows**
 - **easily identify which measurements, tools, and/or models may be missing** to support effcient advancement of research efforts

-## Vision
+## Vision and benefits
+The vision is to provide capabilities to:
-- Provide capability to automatically assemble workflows by integrating existing measurements models, tools of interest X of interest
+- automatically assemble workflows by integrating existing measurements models, tools of interest X of interest
-- Link with Language Models to support
-- Run these newly created workflows locally or in existing platforms such as oSPARC.
+- Run these newly created workflows locally or in existing platforms such as oSPARC
+- provide a way to quickly
 - These results (derived data) can be stored in a new standardised dataset and potentially be [contributed to the SPARC Portal](https://docs.sparc.science/docs/submitting-a-dataset-to-sparc) to support further scientific advances.

-## Benefits
-- This would provide substantial improvemtns to enrich
+Providing these capabilites would:
+- Significantly improve search functionality
 - Maximise finability and impact of existing SPARC resoures
 - Support priorite new investigations for gathering new knowledge (e.g. collecting new data or developing new models or tools)
 - Support efforts for FAIR